intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

-The previous line produces Figure \ref{fig:swap}.
-Plotting the trace plots of the elements in \(\bm{d}\) allows us to assess the convergence of the algorithm.
-We need to be aware that these chains may suffer from label-switching issues, preventing us from directly drawing inference from the MCMC output.
-Due to label-switching, mixture components can be discarded and emptied or repopulated across iterations.
-Indeed, Figure \ref{fig:swap} shows the MCMC trace plots of the two models, with the ergodic means for each mixture component superimposed.
-Additionally, we can see that if no constraint is imposed on the support of the prior distribution for \(\bm{d}\) (top panel), the posterior estimates can exceed the nominal dimension \texttt{D = 5} of the \texttt{GaussMix} dataset.
+Plotting the traceplots of the elements in \(\bm{d}\) allows us to assess the convergence of the algorithm.
+First, however, we need to be aware that these chains may suffer from label-switching issues, preventing us from directly drawing inference from the MCMC output.
+Due to label-switching, mixture components can be discarded, emptied, or repopulated across iterations.
+This behavior is observed in Figure\nobreakspace{}\ref{fig:swap}, which shows the MCMC traceplots of the two models, with the ergodic means for each mixture component superimposed.
+In this type of plot, we can often notice that various chains overlap around the prior mean of \(d_k\).
+These chains represent the parameters of the empty clusters, which are sampled from the prior.
+For example, in the top panel of Figure\nobreakspace{}\ref{fig:swap} (\texttt{Conjugate} prior), \(\mathbb{E}\left[d_k\right]=a_d/b_d=1\).
+Recall that the presence of empty clusters is favored by the sparse mixture setting.\\ Additionally, we can see that if no constraint is imposed on the support of the prior distribution for \(\bm{d}\) (top panel), the posterior estimates can exceed the nominal dimension \texttt{D = 5} of the GaussMix dataset.
 However, this problem disappears when imposing a truncation on the prior support (bottom panel).

 To address the label-switching issue and perform meaningful inference, the raw MCMC needs to be postprocessed.
-In Section D of the Appendix, we discuss the algorithm that is used to map the \(K\) chains to \(n\) observation-specific chains that can be employed for inference.
-The algorithm is already implemented in \code{Hidalgo()}, and produces the elements \code{id\_postpr} and \code{id\_summary} in the returned list.
-A visual summary of the post-processed estimates can be obtained via
+In Section D of the Appendix, we discuss the algorithm used to map the \(K\) chains to \(n\) observation-specific chains that can be employed for inference.
+The algorithm is already implemented in \texttt{Hidalgo()}, and produces the elements \texttt{id\_postpr} and \texttt{id\_summary} in the returned list.
+We can obtain a visual summary of the postprocessed estimates via

-The resulting plots are shown in Figure \ref{fig:memed}.
-The panels display the mean and median \texttt{id} estimates for each data point.
+The resulting plots are shown in Figure\nobreakspace{}\ref{fig:memed}.
+The panels display the mean and median ID estimates for each data point.
 Here, the separation of the data into different generating manifolds is evident.
 Also, we notice that some of the estimates in the conjugate case are incorrectly above the nominal value \texttt{D = 5}, once again justifying the need for a truncated prior.
+The default plots were modified with \texttt{coord\_cartesian(ylim = c(0, 5.5))} to highlight the effect of the truncation.